gruntjs/grunt-contrib-less/README.md

 ##### paths ```string|array```

 This specifies directories to scan for @import directives when parsing.
+Default value is the directory of the source, which is probably what you want.

 ##### compress ```boolean```